-Council meetings are held in the council chamber at Picton House once a month on the third Wednesday at 7.00pm.
+Due to current restrictions council meetings are held virtually once a month, on the third Wednesday at 6.00pm.
 There are no meetings in August.
 These meetings are open to the general public except where personal or confidential matters are being discussed.

 Town Clerk/Financial Officer

 The precept paid by the people of Haverfordwest pays for a variety of services provided by the Town Council.
 These include: